ulrikstrid/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 };
 ```

-> This is not yet enforced in the experimental version of JsLIGO, but will in the future.
+> This is not yet enforced in the experimental version of JsLIGO, but will be in the future.

 You can evaluate the constant definition above using the following CLI
 command: